learn-co-students/SE-LIVE-121123-Phase-2-ProjectShowcase/07_client_side_routing/assets/slide.md

 💥 If you're building sidebar navigation with subsections, you may want the active class to apply to multiple links (the main and subsection) {.fragment}

-💥 Otherwise, if you want the active class to only apply if the current URL is an exact match to the `NavLink`, then add the `exact` prop to the `NavLink` {.fragment}
+💥 Otherwise, if you want the active class to only apply if the current URL is an exact match to the `NavLink`, then add the `end` prop to the `NavLink` {.fragment}

   </div>
   <div style="width: 60%" class="fragment">